ilyasben26/aws-anmeldung-jaeger-terraform/README.md

 - *Amazon Route 53*: to register and configure the domain.
 - *Amazon EventBridge*: to run the lambda functions every 5 minutes.
 - *AWS IAM*: to configure the necessary roles and permissions.
-- *AWS Amplify*: to host the front-end website
+- *AWS Amplify*: to host the front-end website.
-- *Amazon API Gateway*: to enable access to the backend via the frontend
+- *Amazon API Gateway*: to enable access to the backend via the frontend.

 Moreover, I will manage some of the infrastructure using Terraform, the following will be managed with Terraform:
 - *AWS Lambda*